telerik/fiddler-everywhere-docs/user-guide/live-traffic.md

 - **Full Summary**&mdash;provides verbose session details; can be accessed with the keyboard by pressing `Cmd`+`C` (on Mac), or `Ctrl`+`C` (on Windows).

-- **Copy as Powershell**&mdash;converts the request as a Powershell code and puts it in the system clipboard.
+- **Copy as Powershell**&mdash;converts the request as a **Windows PowerShell** code and puts it in the system clipboard.

+    >important The **Copy as PowerShell** feature generates Windows PowerShell code, not PowerShell (NetCore).
+These two PS variations utilize different APIs for HTTP requests (WebRequest vs. HttpClient), making the generated code compatible only with Windows PowerShell.

 - **Copy as Fetch**&mdash;converts the request as a Fetch code and puts it in the system clipboard.